 The Many Types of Beer

-There are over 50+ distinct styles of beer but to confuse the classification process there are even more ways to group and/or sub-categorize them—for example you could group beers by flavour, by colour, by bitterness, by ingredients, and so on.
-Further down in this post we’ve included a list of a few of the more-common beer types.
+Further down in this post we’ve included a list of the more-common beer types you’ll encounter.
 Understanding these can help you better-understand beer beyond just ales and lagers, and (more importantly) it can give you insight into the other beers you might find appealing or why you like the style that you like.

 Did you know that all beers are either an ale, lager or hybrid?